paweloczadly/oczadly.io/content/about/index.en.md

 Everything in a clear and accessible way.

-This blog serves as my personal engineering notebook—a space I return to when designing systems, just like revisiting ADRs during architecture work.
+This blog serves as my personal engineering compendium — a space I return to when designing systems, just like revisiting ADRs during architecture work.

 It's my way of capturing patterns, learnings, and production-ready decisions that help me—and hopefully others—build **clean, scalable, and maintainable platforms**.